HaakonEidemHaakstad/CypherLLM/README.md

   - Ensure files are under 2MB to prevent context window overflow.
   - Check provider compatibility (some providers only support certain file types).
   - Large PDFs may still exceed token limits even under 2MB.
+- **Image generation issues**:
+  - OpenAI image URLs expire after 1-2 hours.
+  - Images are session-only and replaced with placeholders when saving.
+  - Check console for detailed error messages.
+- **Token limit warnings**:
+  - Use the token counter in Context Settings to monitor usage.
+  - Consider unpinning old context pairs or reducing history limit.
+  - Remove unused file attachments.
 - **CORS issues**: Always run via a local HTTP server, not `file://`.
 - **File refresh not working**: After import or restart, re-attach files to enable the refresh feature (original File objects aren't persisted).
 - **Performance**: Large conversations or attachments may slow down the browser due to `localStorage` limits (~5MB).
 Export and start new chats periodically.